reeshuffled/reeshuffled.github.io/_posts/2024-06-09-Adopting-Relationship-Anarchy-as-CNM.md

 ---
 layout: post
 type: article
-category: Garden
+category: Posts
-tags: ["Non-monogamy"]
+tags:
+- Non-monogamy
-title: "Adopting Relationship Anarchy as CNM"
+title: Adopting Relationship Anarchy as CNM
 slug: adopting-ra-as-cnm
-description: "A personal exploration into Relationship Anarchy as a practice of Consensual Non-Monogamy."
+description: A personal exploration into Relationship Anarchy as a practice of Consensual Non-Monogamy.
-started_at: "2024-05-22 20:52:00"
+started_at: '2024-05-22 20:52:00'
 ---

 ## Introduction